 I thought the situation in Dressrosa was bad, but Wano is a thousand times worse.
 If this keeps up, the country will be destroyed.
 Good thing the Straw Hats and their allies have experience overthrowing corrupt regimes.

 Momonsuke and The Other Retainers Are From the Past

-Long story short: so it turns out that Lord Kozuki’s wife at the Time-Time Fruit (yeah, I didn’t even guess that would be a thing) and when Orochi and Kaido burned down the Oden clan’s castle, she used it to send their son, Kinemon, Kanjuro, and Raizo twenty years into the future.
+Long story short: so it turns out that Lord Kozuki’s wife at the Time-Time Fruit (yeah, I didn’t even guess that would be a thing).
+When Orochi and Kaido burned down the Oden clan’s castle, she used it to send their son and a few retainers twenty years into the future.
 And we know the rest.

 Luffy got the crap beaten out of him by Kaido

-The Whole Cake Island arc already showed me that Luffy still wasn’t at the level of the Four Yonko yet, but I never expected him to be so outclassed by Kaido.
+The Whole Cake Island arc already showed me that Luffy still wasn’t at the level of the Four Yonko yet.
+Yet I never thought he’d be so outclassed by Kaido.
 Luffy hit the monster with one of his strongest attacks, and Kaido not only shrugged it off, but he also knocked Luffy out cold in just one blow!

 I have a feeling that the Wano arc is going to end with Luffy confronting Kaido, so it would make no sense to fight him now.
 Plus, this first skirmish serves a purpose by letting readers know how much Luffy has to improve.
 We all know he’s going to get onto Kaido’s level, though.
 It’s just a matter of time.

 Speaking of which, this brings me to the last thing I want to talk about.
 What I call